 L is the length of the island and D is the distance from the initial shoreline.
-For the tombolo, we define b as the smallest width of the isthmus, and for the salient, b is the width at the inflexion point, and d is the distance from the tip of the salient to the initial shoreline.
+For tombolos, we define b as the smallest width of the isthmus, and for salients, b is the width at the inflexion point, and d is the distance from the tip of the salient to the initial shoreline.

 When breaking on a sloping coastline, waves release their energy in turbulence and in longshore currents which may transport sediment (usually fine sand with a median diameter D50 of 0.2 mm to one or more millimetres).
 Shoreline forms are thus created by wave refraction and diffraction and longshore sand transport.
 The combination of these physical phenomena is complex but now well modelled in some physical scale models and in numerical so-called “one-line models” reproducing the shoreline.

 Using Google Earth, we searched the 45 000 km of the Mediterranean Sea coasts to detect tombolos and salients, and over 120 sites were listed.
 This list includes around 75 natural tombolos and around 20 natural salients generated by offshore islands, islets or reefs.
-In addition, around 25 sites with man-made single or multiple detached breakwaters were listed.
+In addition, a few sites with man-made single or multiple detached breakwaters were listed.

 Let’s first have a look at the relationships between L and D, and b and D for natural tombolos:

-For L/D, it may be seen that, very schematically, L/D = 1 to 2, with many exceptions.
+For D versus L, it may be seen that, very schematically, L/D = 1 to 2, with many exceptions.